-The Fermi-Hubbard model is a good starting point describing such quantum dot array \cite{Imada1998Metalinsulator,Yang2011Generic}.
-The low-energy states localized to all the dots can be normalized to form a basis $\{\ket{\phi_{j,\sigma}}\}$, where $j$ represents the dot location and $\sigma\in\{\uparrow,\downarrow\}$ is the spin index.
-Using the annihilation $a_{j\sigma}$ and creation $a^\dagger_{j\sigma}$ operators for the basis states, one can write down a second-quantized Hamiltonian for the dot array.
-We split this Hamiltonian into a dot part and a tunnel-coupling part $H=H_{\mr{d}}+H_{\mr{t}}$.
-The dot part describes the energy costs for filling 0 to 2 spins into the ground-level orbit to each dot,
+The Fermi-Hubbard model is a good starting point for describing a half-filling quantum dot array \cite{Yang2011Generic}.
+The ground-level bound states of all the dots can be normalized to form a low-energy basis $\{\ket{\Phi_{j\sigma}}\}$, where $j$ is the dot index and $\sigma\in\{\uparrow,\downarrow\}$ indicates the spin.
+Introducing the annihilation $a_{j\sigma}$, creation $a^+_{j\sigma}$ and number $n_{j\sigma}=a^+_{j\sigma}a_{j\sigma}$ operators for these basis states, one can write down the second-quantized Hamiltonian,